 Even the World Economic Forum has a 4-day work week on its radar.

-There are different ways to implement a 4-day work week, but three models seem to be emerging.
+There are different ways to implement a 4-day work week, but three models have emerged.

 There are some details to work out